 What is a cohort-based course?

 And so, these types of live courses are specially designed to cater to a select number of students with a focus on the topic/skill to be provided.
-The word ‘cohort’ has been used to describe military units, survey groups, historically.
-In education it refers to as a group of students who embark on the same learning journey together for a limited time, contribute their many perspectives, face the same challenges, and achieve similar objectives.
+If we come to cohorts definition, historically, cohorts have been used to describe military units, survey groups.
+And while students don’t go to war in a cohort-based environment, they definitely are posed with challenges and have to achieve similar objectives.

 What is the background of cohort-based courses?